shelbymorris90/netflix-remote/README.md

 - [ ] Browse / Select content via Remote
 - [ ] Now Playing Thumbnail (in addition to the text which is currently in place)
 - [ ] Package App into exectuable for Linux/OS X/Windows (via Electron)
+- [ ] Hide `long-pause-container` if no pause request was recently sent